-After sewing the seams take the basting thread out and cut seam allowances to about 5-7 mm or sew a raw of zigzag stitches and cut close to them afterwards.
+After sewing, the seams take the basting thread out and cut seam allowances to about 5-7 mm or sew a raw of zigzag stitches and cut close to them afterward.

-8. The next step is to sew pom-pom trims around outer edges.
+8. The next step is to sew pom-pom trims around the outer edges.
 First I tried to use fabric glue to attach the trims but I didn’t like how it works because the trims were too narrow.
-So I started to sew them by hand and it worked really nice.
+So I started to sew them by hand and it worked really nicely.

 I placed the trims on both sides of the pillow to cover seam allowances in between the trims.